Illuminarium Light Festival in Zürich 2029

-From November 14 to December 30, the (otherwise quiet) courtyard of the Landesmuseum is spreading holiday spirits.
-Simply step through the large gate into the admission free Christmas market.
+From November 9 to December 30, the (otherwise quiet) courtyard of the Landesmuseum is spreading the holiday spirit.
+Simply step through the large gate into this admission-free Christmas Wonderland.
 There, you will find various vendors offering everything from mulled wine to cotton candy.

 We especially like the indoor bar with its living room atmosphere.
 The stylists have obviously put a lot of thought into the decorations, which made us feel "at home" while sipping on a generous 14-franc Hendrick's Gin & Tonic.

-From prior years, we know that Illuminarium can get very busy as the after-work crowds gather.
+From prior years, we know that Illuminarium Zurich can get very busy as the after-work crowds gather.
 So, the earlier you can get there to reserve a standing table or lounge, the better...
-Seats at the indoor Fondue Palace can be reserved in advance.
+Seats at the indoor Fondue Palace should be reserved in advance.

-- How to get there: find your way to the Zürich main station and take the "Landesmuseum" exit.
-Alternatively, get off the tram at "Bahnhofquai/HB" and walk a few steps to the entrance.
+- Take the "Landesmuseum" exit at the Zurich Main Station or get off the tram at "Bahnhofquai/HB" and walk a few steps to the entrance.